open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 ```

 If you're only using tracing or metrics, you can omit the code the corresponding
-TracerProvider or MeterProvider intialization code.
+TracerProvider or MeterProvider initialization code.

 ### Instrument the HTTP server